Frank W. Boreham: Life and career

 Boreham's birth coincided with the end of the Franco-Prussian War.
 He could say in later life, "Salvoes of artillery and peals of bells echoed across Europe on the morning of my birth."
 He was one of 10 children.

 Boreham heard the great American preacher Dwight L. Moody during his youth.
 On another occasion he was badly injured and spent considerable time in hospital recovering, nursed by a Roman Catholic woman who widened his insight of ecumenism.
 Boreham became a Baptist preacher after conversion to Christianity while working in London.
 He was probably the last student interviewed by Charles Spurgeon for entry into his Pastor's College.

-After graduation, Boreham accepted a ministry at Mosgiel church, Dunedin, New Zealand, in March 1895 and there began his prolific writings, initially for the local newspaper.
+After graduation, Boreham accepted a call to be the first minister at the Mosgiel Baptist Church, Dunedin, New Zealand, in March 1895 and there began his prolific writings, initially for the local newspaper.
+He was joined by his sweetheart Estella ("Stella") Cottee and they were married at Kaiapoi in 1896.
+They went on to have five children.

-He later was a pastor in Hobart, Tasmania, and then on mainland Australia in Melbourne at Armadale and Kew.
+In 1906 he moved to Australia to be pastor at the Baptist Tabernacle in Hobart, Tasmania, where he was active in the multi-faith Council of Churches, serving six years as secretary and two as president.
+In 1916 he left for mainland Australia and churches in the Melbourne suburbs of Armadale and Kew.

-He notionally retired in 1928 at age 57, but continued to preach and write.
-During Billy Graham's evangelistic campaign in Australia in early 1959 Graham sought out Boreham for a discussion, due in great part to Boreham's widely read and respected writings.
+He notionally retired in 1928 at age 57, but continued to preach and write, and made extended preaching tours to the USA and Britain in 1928 and again in 1936.
+In 1928 he was awarded an honorary doctor of divinity by McMaster University in Canada, and was appointed O.B.E. in 1954.
+During Billy Graham's evangelistic campaign in Australia in early 1959, Graham sought out Boreham for a discussion, due in great part to Boreham's widely read and respected writings.